ivere27/SimpleHttpRequest/README.md

 a project of 'Second Compiler'.

-c++11 http client based on libuv and http-parser
+* c++11 http client based on libuv and http-parser only
+* one header file

 This is experimental yet.